course-details-portlet

 Project work and independent study are essential parts of the thesis, and students are expected to work independently to deepen their understanding of relevant theory, methodology, and project planning.

-Themes for seminars/gatherings will be posted in the course’s Blackboard room.
+Themes for seminars/gatherings will be posted in the course’s Canvas room.

-The master’s thesis is equivalent to a full semester’s workload and is conducted in accordance with MIIDS’ Thesis Guidelines, available on Blackboard.
+The master’s thesis is equivalent to a full semester’s workload and is conducted in accordance with MIIDS’ Thesis Guidelines, available on Canvas.

 Obligatory activities

-Obligatory activities include a midway evaluation, submissions in Blackboard related to the thesis submission, and an oral presentation with mandatory attendance.
+Obligatory activities include a midway evaluation as specified in Canvas, attendance in specified seminars, submissions in Canvas related to the thesis submission, and an oral presentation with mandatory attendance thorught the day of student presentations.

 Compulsory assignments